 What is a machine (natural or artificial)?
 (1)

-The word "machine" often refers to a complex enduring entity with parts that interact causally[] with other parts, and other "external" things, as they change their properties and relationships.
+The word "machine" often refers to a complex enduring entity with parts (possibly a changing set of parts)

+that interact causally[] with other parts, and other "external" things, as they change their properties and relationships.